List of 40 Famous Forests in India to visit

 Khangchendzonga National Park is Famous for Which Animal

 Khangchendzonga National Park has six cat family members: Leopard, Clouded Leopard, Snow Leopard, Jungle Cat, Golden Cat, and Leopard Cat.
-Snow Leopard is the flagship species of this area.
-Other animals include Jackal, Tibetan Wolf, large Indian Civet, Red Panda, Blue Sheep, Himalayan Tahr, Mainland Serow, species of deer, and more.
+The snow leopard is the flagship species in this area.
+Other animals include the Jackal, the Tibetan Wolf, the large Indian Civet, the Red Panda, the Blue Sheep, the Himalayan Tahr, the Mainland Serow, species of deer, and more.

 Best Time to Visit Khangchendzonga National Park